Nesseref/nginx-rtmp-auth/README.md

 Server-side configuration:
   - Set nginx.conf as the live nginx conf (location of file depends on system)
   - Set the web root to an appropriate value
-  - Adjust worker_processes and worker_connections to sane values for the platform
+  - Set worker_processes to 1 to work around an issue in the nginx-rtmp module
   - Set the name of the rtmp server application block to whatever is desired (defaults to "stream")
   - Adjust the on_publish directive URL to reflect where the auth script is being served from (e.g. with the Flask development server, the URL would be http://localhost:5000/auth)
   - Set PostgreSQL-related variables in config.py (host, username, password, database, usertablename)